 - 2000, New Jersey:$100,000 Verdict.
 A female in her 40's is having her blood drawn when the phlebotomist punctures the median nerve when drawing her blood.
 She claims that she will suffer pain, numbness, and tingling in the future.
 She brings a claim against the phlebotomist and hospital, alleging the improper training and experience.
 The defense argues that the experience was adequate, she was properly supervised, and that plaintiff suffered a known risk occurring without any negligence.

-- What is the value of a medical negligence claims in Maryland?
+- What is the value of a medical negligence claim in Maryland?

 - How phlebotomists can avoid malpractice claims